Top Challenges in Strategic Sourcing and How to Combat Them

 - Good old fashioned boots on the ground, based on risk and criticality we invest time at our suppliers’ facility auditing their processes but also getting to know them beyond contracts to develop the kind of open relationship where they want to tell us what is going on and what they are concerned with.
 We also learn by the act of walking around, talking to their employees and of course asking for objective evidence.
 This allows us a special peek inside and we can better predict a problem before it occurs.
 This is another reason we strive for as much local sourcing as possible.

 - Advanced warning from software.
 We’re utilizing a product called SmartWatch from LexisNexis which provides a wide variety of information to help us determine if risks exist.
 The information in scope for these advance alerts include: financial, geopolitical, legal, environmental, technological, news, regulatory, natural disaster, and weather, etc…

 Luckily this is not a problem for our company, other than commercial products sourced from Asia and the potential for counterfeits.
 We combat this issue with rigorous incoming inspections, quality agreements with the supplier and, of course, safety stock where appropriate.

-Patrick Smith is a speaker at Q1 Productions’ 4th Annual Medical Device Strategic Sourcing & Direct Procurement Conference on April 23-24, in Arlington, VA.
+Patrick Smith is a speaker at Q1 Productions’ Medical Device Strategic Sourcing & Direct Procurement Conference on April 23-24, in Arlington, VA.
 Register to hear his presentation on leveraging strategic supplier’s capabilities to reduce cost, risk, complexity, and transactions.
 With Live Polling, 11 industry case studies and new perspectives beyond the industry, the goal of the Medical Device Strategic Sourcing & Direct Procurement Conference is to leave the audience with knowledge and insights they can bring back to their organization and implement immediately.